-Andrew Harvey is a composer and arranger, is a member of the Board of the Lit & Phil and chair of the Music Committee.
+Andrew Harvey is a composer and arranger, is a member of the Board of the Lit & Phil and chair of the Marketing Committee.

 Two Witty Uncles

 The use of computers in generating art works has a fascinating history going back to the 1950s and as computers have become more and more powerful the possibilities have increased enormously and almost unimaginably.